slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If you're always absent, soon you'll not be needed.'*

 <!--
+- All in all, just keep it simple.
+Don’t try to complicate the situation.
+Focus on being yourself, enjoying yourself.
+If you’re not having a good time, chances are good that people around you aren’t either.
+Charm is not about trying to pile on a bunch of techniques or manipulating people.
+It’s actually the complete opposite: letting human nature do its thing.

 Hooking Curiosity
 A screenwriter friend of mine recently told me his secret to writing compelling characters.
 “It’s easy,” he said.
 “Just make them contradictions.”